Skip to content

 Blackberries and Raspberries

-Ok, this is technically 2 fruit, but similar to the other berries, these berries contain powerhouse polyphenols and bioflavonoids that reduce inflammation, thereby reducing insulin and balancing hormones.
+Okay, these are technically two fruits, but similar to the other berries, these berries contain powerhouse polyphenols and bioflavonoids that reduce inflammation, thereby reducing insulin and balancing hormones.

 Legumes